-What is Comprehensive Car Insurance Coverage?
+What Is Comprehensive Car Insurance Coverage?

-This includes coverage for: theft, fire, natural disasters like a hurricane or a tornado, vandalism, falling objects, Damage done to your car by animals, civil disturbance, like a riot that results in damage or destruction of your car.
+Comprehensive car insurance often includes coverage for: theft, fire, natural disasters like a hurricane or a tornado, vandalism, falling objects, Damage done to your car by animals, civil disturbance, like a riot that results in damage or destruction of your car.

 Comprehensive is also known as “other than collision” coverage because it normally includes coverage for: